rojo-rbx/vscode-rojo/README.md

 If you do not have Rojo installed, the extension will ask you if you want it to be automatically installed for you.
 If you do, it will be installed via [Aftman](https://github.com/LPGhatguy/aftman), a toolchain manager.
 This will create an `aftman.toml` file in your project directory, which will pin the current version of Rojo in your project.

+You must click "Install Roblox Studio plugin" at least once if you want to live-sync from Studio!

 ### Aftman bin on Non-Windows platforms

 On macOS and Linux, after aftman is installed, you need to add the Aftman bin to your user PATH: `~/.aftman/bin`.
 On windows, this is done automatically, but otherwise you must do it yourself for the extension to work properly.